paulomendesdigital/laravel-multiauth/README.md

 php artisan migrate
 ```

-Go to `app/Http/Controllers/Admin/LoginController.php` and you'll see that code `use AuthenticatesUsers;`
+Go to `app/Http/Controllers/Admin/LoginController.php` and you'll see the code `use AuthenticatesUsers;`

-If your IDE permite press Ctrl and click on the `AuthenticatesUsers` or open the `AuthenticatesUsers.php` file at `vendor/laravel/framework/src/Illuminate/Foundation/Auth/`
+If your IDE permite, press Ctrl and click on the `AuthenticatesUsers` or open the `AuthenticatesUsers.php` file at `vendor/laravel/framework/src/Illuminate/Foundation/Auth/`

 Copy the function `showLoginForm()` from `AuthenticateUsers.php` to `app/Http/Controllers/Admin/LoginController.php`